awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 + **Owned by me**: Documents that I've created and published to AWS\.
 + **Shared with me**: Documents that owners have shared with you, based on your AWS account ID\.

 The only type of documents that you can update on AWS are those that are *owned by me*\.
 You can also download automation documents that are shared or owned by Amazon, and edit them in AWS Cloud9\.
-But when you publish to AWS, you must use either create a new document or update an existing document you own\.
+However, when you publish to AWS, you must use either create a new document or update an existing document you own\.
 You can't create new versions of documents that have another owner or are owned by Amazon\.

 For more information, see [AWS Systems Manager documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) in the *AWS Systems Manager User Guide*\.